Published by Jeremy. Last Updated on February 8, 2023.

 The Warhol bridge (center) stands out amongst its sisters the Clemente (foreground) and Carson (background) thanks to its recent paint job.

 Normally when visitors come in to Pittsburgh via the Fort Pitt Tunnel and drive across the Fort Pitt Bridge (above), the skyline takes their breath away.

 I have to think these drivers are impressed by the ice as much as the skyline right about now.

-Even in the extreme cold, Heinz Field looks stunning.
+Even in the extreme cold, Acrisure Stadium (formerly Heinz Field) looks stunning.
 Thankfully, the Steelers had a bye week during the deep freeze.

 For a brief moment the sun came out while we were on Mount Washington, giving a bit of sun to the bridges on the Allegheny.

 The bridges on the Monongahela to the south of the city weren't so lucky.